 Ensuring safe working conditions

 In this situation, employers should pay particular attention to ensuring safe working conditions.
 Currently, the State Labour Inspectorate has issued guidelines for employers.
 These include activities such as regular ventilation of premises, provision of personal hygiene products (including disinfectants) and wet cleaning of surfaces.
-However, after consulting with occupational safety specialists, companies may also take additional measures if the specific nature of the business so requires.
+However, we recommend consulting with occupational safety specialists and taking additional measures if the specific nature of the business so requires.

-The Sorainen Employment team is at your disposal, should you need advice in any employment issues you are facing.
+Our Employment team is at your disposal, should you need advice on any employment issues you are facing.
 Do not hesitate to contact us.